AppsFlyerSDK/AdobeAirExtension-AppsFlyer/README.md

 follow the instructions about permissions and receiver as described here: http://support.appsflyer.com/attachments/token/w51runonzngnrl4/?name=AF-Android-Integration-Guide-v1.3.19.pdf

+####please note: the package name of the receiver is com.appsflyer.adobeeair.CLASS_NAME.

 import the AppsFlyer Extension into your project

 			import AppsFlyerInterface;